ITfoxtec/FoxIDs/docs/control.md

 The environment properties can be configured by clicking the top right setting icon.

 - Sequence lifetime is the max lifetime of a user's login flow from start to end.
-- Foxids protect against password guess.
+- FoxIDs protect against password guess.
 Configured in max failing logins, failing login count lifetime and observation period.
 - Password requirements are configured regarding length, complexity and [password risk](https://haveibeenpwned.com/Passwords).
-- It is possible to host Foxids in an iframe from allowed domains.
+- It is possible to host FoxIDs in an iframe from allowed domains.
 - You can sent emails with you one SendGrid tenant by adding a custom email address and SendGrid key.

 ![Configure environment settings](images/configure-environment-setting.png)

-## Foxids Control API
+## FoxIDs Control API
 Control API is a REST API and has a Swagger (OpenApi) interface description.

 Control API require that the client calling the API is granted the `foxids:master` scope to access master tenant data or the `foxids:tenant` scope to access tenant data in a particular tenant.
 Normally only tenant data is accessed.